 Part two of Distributed systems have become central to many aspects of how computers are used, from web applications to e-commerce to content distribution.
-This senior-level course will cover abstractions and implementation techniques for the construction of distributed systems, including client-server computing, the web, cloud computing, peer-to-peer systems, and distributed storage systems.
+This senior-level abstractions course will cover implementation techniques for the construction of distributed systems, including client-server computing, the web, cloud systems. computing. peer-to-peer distributed storage systems.
 Topics will include remote procedure call, consistency of distributed state, fault tolerance, and security.
-We will also cover several case studies of distributed systems.
-A substantial programming project is involved.
-COMP410, Prerequisite: COMP306, COMP225, COMP420.
+We will also cover several case studies of distributed systems. Α substantial programming is involved. project Prerequisite: COMP306, COMP410, COMP225, COMP420.